-The Yakima RidgeBack is a hitch-mounted hanging bike rack that is convenient enough to use on a daily basis to get to your local riding destinations, yet heavy duty enough to confidently take long distances for major biking adventures.
+The Yakima RidgeBack bike rack is a hitch mounted bike rack that is convenient enough to use on a daily basis to get to your local riding destinations, yet heavy duty enough to confidently take long distances for major biking adventures.

 Who It’s Best For

 - Families who are looking for hitch rack system to use with standard, road, and hybrid adult bikes, as well as 20″+ kids’ bikes (kids’ bikes have limitations, see below)

 - People needing a lightweight rack they can easily take on or off the car without any help

 - Families looking for a bike transportation solution for both long and short distances

 - Cyclists with expensive bikes who are worried about damage to the bike when loading/unloading

 - Families needing to carry more than 4 bikes

 - Families who will consistently be carrying more than one women’s or kid’s bike (see more below under Zip Strips)